 Japan Sinks: 2020

 The show Rainbow makes a powerful point about prison reform and prisoners’ rights, especially when it comes to teenagers who are lawbreakers.
 While the anime is cruel, it is needed this way.
 Prisons do not always serve their intended purpose, despite what many people want to think.
 The prison system is a topic that’s often discussed in documentaries, whether in developed or developing countries.
-Rainbow reminds audiences that political, social, or even sexual power can be abused by figures of authority and that not everyone behind bars is a morally deplorable human being – some have moral values greater than the guards and doctors tasked with reforming them.
+Rainbow reminds audiences that political, social, and other power can be taken advantage of by figures of authority and that not everyone behind bars is a morally deplorable human being – some have moral values greater than the guards and doctors tasked with reforming them.

 Now and Then, Here and There

 Now and Then, Here and There is a dark anime that has a character who is thrown into the middle of an apocalyptic desert world where there are no laws.
 It’s disheartening to see how many times Shuuzou gets back up despite being in so much pain, but it shows us just how strong he can be even when faced with all these odds against him.
-Now and Then, Here and There contains lots of violence along with torture as well as murder which isn’t suitable for children at all!
+Now and Then, Here and There contains lots of aggression which isn’t suitable for children at all!

 Serial Experiments Lain